hiCozyty/homelab/readme/centralized_credentials_management.md

 # Centralized Credentials Management

-This Vaultwarden server is exclusively for homelab VM credentials management and is bound to `localhost` only.
+Self hosted Vaultwarden server used exclusively for homelab VM credentials management, bound to `localhost` only.

 ## Hardware Requirements